-Darlene M. and Jorge M. Pérez Art Collection
+Darlene M. and Jorge M. Pérez Art Collection at FIU

 Vincent and Carol Damian and Darlene M. and Jorge M. Pérez

-The donation, which includes 24 nineteenth- and twentieth-century Cuban paintings and is valued at more than $315,000, will serve as an interdisciplinary teaching and educational resource for the museum and SIPA, and will help advance the Cuban Research Institute's (CRI) mission as a preeminent academic center for the study of Cuba.
-Additionally, the donation includes a gift of $250,000 to support collection-related curatorial work, complementary programming such as workshops, exhibitions and public events, and scholarships.
+The donation, which included 24 nineteenth- and twentieth-century Cuban paintings and is valued at more than $315,000, will serve as an interdisciplinary teaching and educational resource for the museum and SIPA, and will help advance the Cuban Research Institute's (CRI) mission as a preeminent academic center for the study of Cuba.
+Additionally, the donation included a gift of $250,000 to support collection-related curatorial work, complementary programming such as workshops, exhibitions and public events, and scholarships.